-Applications for Residency beginning on July 1, 2018 will be accepted through ADEA PASS beginning in May 2017.
+Applications for Residency beginning on July 1, 2019 will be accepted through ADEA PASS beginning in May 2018.
 We will accept two (2) applicants to the four-year program and one (1) applicant for the six-year, MD-track program.
 Applications are only excepted from US citizens and US permanent residents.
-Applications are due via the PASS system by September 1, 2017 and interview invitations will be sent direcly to selected candidates for September and October interviews.
+Applications are due by August 15, 2018 and interview invitations will be sent directly to selected candidates for September and October interviews.
 After interviewing, residents will be matched via the Postdoctoral Dental Matching Program.